 Any analysis of China’s military must start with the understanding that the country’s ultimate aim is to be the world’s leading superpower.
-China’s leaders, embodied by the Chinese Communist Party (CCP), are convinced that the country has earned this status due to its great human, intellectual, industrial and political potential.
+China’s leaders, embodied by the Chinese Communist Party, are convinced that the country has earned this status due to its great human, intellectual, industrial and political potential.
 And thanks to decades of nationalist propaganda, the Chinese people share this view.

-In addition to these aspirations, the CCP views the West, and the United States in particular, as the primary roadblock in its path to this well-deserved geopolitical dominance.
+In addition to these aspirations, the CCP views the West, and the U.S. in particular, as the primary roadblock in its path to this well-deserved geopolitical dominance.
 How do we know this?
 In part, our understanding of how China views the world comes from the Chinese government itself.
 While it is easy to be cynical about information from government sources, you can learn a surprising amount through careful parsing of official statements, speeches and documents.
 To understand a communist regime’s intentions, one should learn to hear not only what they say, but also what they don’t, and to read between the lines.
-Fortunately, the PRC has recently published a white paper entitled “China’s National Defense in the New Era” that offers some insight into its military worldview:
+Fortunately, China has recently published a white paper entitled “China’s National Defense in the New Era” that offers some insight into its military worldview:

 The U.S. has adjusted its national security and defense strategies, and adopted unilateral policies.
 It has provoked and intensified competition among major countries, significantly increased its defense expenditure, pushed for additional capacity in nuclear, outer space, cyber and missile defense, and undermined global strategic stability.